mahvash-siavashpour/IoT/02. WIFI-Based/README.md

 ## Description
 In this course we implemented three different sets of projects as a team of two.
 We collaborated equally in implementation of the hardware as well as the software (coding). <br>
 The projects cover a variety of concepts and subjects in the IoT field.
-They start from simple smart lighting of the streets and continue to
+They start from simple smart lighting of the streets and continue to more complex implementations including HTTP and MQTT protocols alongside the implementation of two servers with their databases. <br>
+The detailed explanations of each set of the projects can be found in their project folders. <br>
+## Projects
+01. [Smart-Devices] ()
+02. [WIFI-Based] ()
+03. [MQTT-HTTP-Based] ()